-Frankly, if you are a commercial or industrial small business and you haven’t invested the time to understand LinkedIn, you’re missing out BIG TIME!
+Frankly, if you’re a commercial or industrial small business and you haven’t invested the time to understand LinkedIn, you’re missing out BIG TIME!
 Don’t wait, invest a little bit of time, it will be well worth it!
-Click on the link above or the image to the right and download your FREE (really, no kidding) book from my friend and LinkedIn expert, John Nemo.
+Click on the link above or the image below and download your FREE (really, no kidding) book from my friend and LinkedIn expert, John Nemo.

 Whey you diversify and share your marketing message on a number of different channels, you’re less likely to lose any marketing position, If one of the platforms falls-from-favor one day.

-Small businesses that are doing well, i.e., have enough work right now, can get overconfident, until one day, they don’t have enough work.
+Small businesses that are doing well, i.e., have enough work right now, can get overconfident, until one day, they don’t have enough.
 The market is volatile for just about any business, and the competition is fierce.

 Doing ‘It’ All Wrong – The Original Sin Of Marketing Mistakes

-If you were to ask the average small business owners if they are doing any online marketing, they might say, “yes, we have a Facebook page, a Twitter Profile, and we are also blogging about our company.”
-However, when you actually look at their online marketing activities, you realize that they are doing it all wrong.
+If you were to ask the average small business owner if they’re doing any online marketing, they might say, “Yes, we have a Facebook page, a Twitter profile, and we are also blogging about our company.”
+However, when you actually look at their online marketing activities, you realize they’re doing it all wrong.

-Marketing done wrong is more harmful than no marketing at all.
-If you’re putting a poorly thought-out or inappropriate messages out in the wrong places, your target audience is likely to react negatively rather than moving them to sign-up or make a purchase.
+Second-rate marketing is more harmful than no marketing at all.
+If you’re putting a poorly thought-out or inappropriate message in the wrong places, your target audience will react negatively, rather than moving them to sign-up or make a purchase.